webplatform/docs-wpd/Getting_Started/index.md

 ==Editing an existing page==

 Editing an existing page is as easy as clicking the Edit button at the top of the page.
-Be sure you're familiar with the
+Be sure you're familiar with the content types, architecture, and style guide before editing existing content or creating new content.

 ===Content types===